Composition of the Board

 Resources

 We have developed a Board Assessment Template, which is designed to be a cost-effective solution.
 For larger organizations (>$1m annual income), we would recommend engaging external expertise to run this process in a professional manner.
-Please get in touch if you are interested in this service.
+We are currently unable to provide this service ourselves.